Bigotry is bigotry.

 I watch this man speak a lot.
 Every time he speaks on this issue, he is alight with righteous anger — and he is not backing down.
 I am so grateful.

-In the [less than] 100 days since the Newtown massacre, 3084 Americans have been fatally shot.
+In the [fewer than] 100 days since the Newtown massacre, 3084 Americans have been fatally shot.
 Yesterday, it was 3,053.
 That’s what we’re looking at: about 30 new gun deaths every single day.

 If we want to make an effective change in those kinds of numbers, we have to let Congress know, because as he keeps reminding us, the President cannot do it alone.